Ethically sourced Parchment

 For the past three years I have been working with a shochet / ritual slaughterer in southern Hevron hills of Israel and the West Bank who works with backyard and small farm, pasture-raised animals.
 He travels the country performing sh'chitot / ritual slaughter for these families and small farmers.
 We first met when I heard about the organic, pasture raised kosher meats he had available for sale.
 After hearing of my interest in changing this industry from the ground up and my need to find a source for skins, Jonathan agreed to bring me skins from these humanely raised animals - sheep, goats and cow - that I could in turn bring to the parchment making facilities for processing.
 It is my intention that these ethically sourced parchments will mark the beginning of a revolution in the Jewish world uniting communities' ethics and values with their practice of Jewish tradition in a way that has been overlooked for the past many 100s of years.
 Through my unexpected and expanding partnership with farmers, shochetim / slaughterers, parchment makers and Torah scribes, individuals and Jewish communities can now commission a Torah scroll to be written on the skins of these ethically sourced parchments.

 What you see above is a photo documentation following the path of parchment making from the pasture to the store front and finally to the סופר סת״מ / scribe.
-Award winning photojournalist, Heidi Levine (these are all her photos), and I traversed the country in an effort to understand this ancient practice from the inside out.
+Award winning photojournalist, Heidi Levine, and I traversed the country in an effort to understand this ancient practice from the inside out.
 The trail covers a complex geography from a highly contested West Bank settlement to an insular Haredi yishuv / small community, to an ultra-Orthodox neighborhood of Jerusalem, to the west Jerusalem home of my contemporary minded, Orthodox scribing teacher and mentor of 18 years.
 Interviews accompany these images and will be added at a later date.

 This work is story about the animals and the skins but it is also a story of the people and the tools and the sanctity behind the work they do.